-This guidance document compiles best practices from different chemical sectors for REACH dossier updating.
-The aim is not to replicate the information on the reviewed version of the REACH Guidance of Registration but to provide feedback on how the chemical industry updates IUCLID dossiers based on the different scenarios provided in the Implementing Regulation (EU) 2020/1435.
+This guidance document compiles best practices from different chemical sectors for updating the REACH dossier.
+The aim is not to replicate the information on the current version of the ECHA REACH Guidance on Registration, but to provide feedback on how the chemical industry updates IUCLID dossiers based on the different scenarios provided in the Implementing Regulation (EU) 2020/1435.